The Story of Tấm and Cám: Tấm's life before she marries the sovereign

-Tam's Reincarnations
+Tấm's Reincarnations

-Tam and the king are happily married.
-Not forgetting her father's death day, despite the fulfilling life in the king's palace, she comes back home to help her stepmother prepare for the anniversary.
+Tấm and the sovereign are happily married.
+Not forgetting her father's death day, despite the fulfilling life in the sovereign's palace, she comes back home to help her stepmother prepare for the anniversary.

-All the hatred the stepmother and Cam have towards Tam rises again, but they kept their thoughts private.
-Despite their harsh treatment towards her before she was married, Tam treats them kindly during the anniversary.
+All the hatred the stepmother and Cám have towards Tấm rises again, but they kept their thoughts private.
+Despite their harsh treatment towards her before she was married, Tấm treats them kindly during the anniversary.

-The stepmother tells Tam to climb on an areca tree to gather its fruit for the ceremony.
-While Tam is doing so, the stepmother chops down the tree, causing Tam to fall down and die.
+The stepmother tells Tấm to climb on an areca tree to gather its fruit for the ceremony.
+While Tấm is doing so, the stepmother chops down the tree, causing Tấm to fall down and die.

-The stepmother takes Tam's clothes for Cam to wear.
-Cam goes to the king's palace and lies to him that Tam had unfortunately drowned in a pond by accident.
-Cam states she came to the palace to replace her sister's position as his wife.
-The king is saddened to hear so, but with no other choice he marries Cam.
-He ignores his new wife, mourning for Tam silently, to the other's dismay.
+The stepmother takes Tấm's clothes for Cám to wear.
+Cám goes to the sovereign's palace and lies to him that Tấm had unfortunately drowned in a pond by accident.
+Cám states she came to the palace to replace her sister's position as his wife.
+The sovereign is saddened to hear so, but with no other choice he marries Cám.
+He ignores his new wife, mourning for Tấm silently, to the other's dismay.

-Tam reincarnates into an oriole.
-She flies straight to the king.
-On her way, she scolds Cam for not properly washing the king's clothes.
-Eventually, Tam sees the king, and she sings to him.
+Tấm reincarnates into an oriole.
+She flies straight to the sovereign.
+On her way, she scolds Cám for not properly washing the sovereign's clothes.
+Eventually, Tấm sees the sovereign, and she sings to him.

-Missing his wife, the king says: "O oriole, if you are my wife, enter my sleeve", and she does so.
-The king immediately believes that she has been reincarnated as the bird and only spends his time with it, ignoring Cam even more.
-He then builds a cage for Tam to reside in when they are not together.
+Missing his wife, the sovereign says: "O oriole, if you are my wife, enter my sleeve", and she does so.
+The sovereign immediately believes that she has been reincarnated as the bird and only spends his time with it, ignoring Cám even more.
+He then builds a cage for Tấm to reside in when they are not together.

-Following her mother's counsel, Cam butchers the oriole, eats it, and then buries its feather in the royal garden.
-She lies to the king that she was not aware of the interaction between him and the bird, and the oriole simply flew away when she tried to feed it.
+Following her mother's counsel, Cám butchers the oriole, eats it, and then buries its feather in the royal garden.
+She lies to the sovereign that she was not aware of the interaction between him and the bird, and the oriole simply flew away when she tried to feed it.